Stephaniechan2005/Chan_WLS_Huertas_T_HW2/README.md

 # Chan_W_Huertas_T_HW1

-This is the homework for OOP, the list of ontario 10 most stolen car
+This is the homework for OOP, the list of ontario 10 most stolen car.

 ## Installation